edwinvdgraaf/dotfiles/README.md

 # Edwin’s dotfiles

-While heavily insipred on all other peoples dotfiles on github.
-Decided to start my own, to understand it better however still heavily inspired on [Mathias' dotfiles](https://github.com/mathiasbynens/dotfiles).
+While being heavily inspired on all example dotfiles configurations on GitHub, I decided to start my own to understand it better.
+However still much is based on [Mathias' dotfiles](https://github.com/mathiasbynens/dotfiles).
+These files contain the basic setup for zsh based on oh-my-zsh with the great agnoster theme.

 ## Installation

 	git clone <repo>
 	./bootstrap.sh

+### Mac OSX
+For OSX extra brew files are suppplied to setup an development environment quickly.
+It's advicesable at this point to make sure Xcode and Xcode developer tools are installed a priori the installation of the brew packages.
+Xcode can be easily installed from the App Store, the developers tools can be installed by running `xcode-select --install`.
+Afterwards brew install can be runned with:

+	./bootstrap.sh --full-pull

 ## About